Smart Thermostats: Control Comfort and Costs the Smart Way

 Whether you’re getting a new thermostat as part of an HVAC system replacement or you just want an upgrade, you have a lot of options.
 There are several important factors to consider when choosing a thermostat for your home.
 The technology has evolved over the years and you have new types of thermostats to choose from.
 Some top considerations include:

 - Compatibility.
 This is the first thing to consider.
-Not all thermostats are compatible with all types of HVAC systems.
+For example, not all thermostats are heat pump thermostats.
 You will need to know the type of system you have (forced air, boiler, etc.) as well as how many heating and cooling stages your system has.

 - Programmability.
 Decide if you want a standard programmable thermostat where you set a 7-day or 5-1-1 schedule.